poolifier/poolifier-web-worker/README.md

   () => console.info('Pool is busy'),
 )

-// or a dynamic worker_threads pool
-const pool = new DynamicThreadPool( Math.floor(availableParallelism() / 2),
+// or a dynamic web worker pool const pool = new DynamicThreadPool( Math.floor(availableParallelism() / 2),
   availableParallelism(),